sofianadramiaskyline/dataminer-docs-connectors/connector/doc/ZTE_ZXDU.md

 The Environment Data page displays the environment temperature.

+### Battery Information

+This page contains information about the status of the battery including KPI's like capacity, voltage, temperature, and current.

 ### Alarms

+In the Alarms page the user is presented with more information about the currect active alarms including their start times, level, ID and, status.

-On the Alarms page, you can adjust the severity of the alarms that are triggered if KPIs exceed certain thresholds.
+By clicking on the **Alarm Settings** page button under the Alarms table the user is presented with the Alarm Settings page, here you can adjust the severity of the alarms that are triggered if KPIs exceed certain thresholds.